Jmr13/myportfolio/README.md

 This is my online portfolio.
 Made using Nuxtjs.

-To access the demo, just click here [https://jomar-gamayan-portfolio.netlify.app/]
+To access the demo, just view the link https://jomar-gamayan-portfolio.netlify.app/